-EIGA IGC 13 / CGA G-4.4/ AIGA 021/05 - "Oxygen Pipeline" harmonized document, Ref [2], states that it does not apply to compressor units.
-However, compressor piping specifications, fabrication, cleaning and inspection shall follow the criteria shown in Section 5 to 7 of reference documents.
+AIGA 021, Ref [2], states that it does not apply to compressor units.
+However, compressor piping specifications, fabrication, cleaning and inspection shall follow the criteria shown in Section 5 to 7 of the reference document.

 4.2.1 Extent

 The recommendations contained in this section shall be limited to the piping directly associated with the oxygen compressor and included within the oxygen compressor unit.
 In general terms this is the oxygen compressor envelope which is limited to the piping downstream of the suction isolating valve and will include the inlet filter system, all piping between the compressor and non-integral coolers, bypass valves and associated piping and discharge piping from the compressor through to the outlet shut-off valve.